gustavochm/phasepy/docs/source/fit/fit.mixtures.rst

 Fitting QMR mixing rule
 -----------------------

-As an scalar is been fitted, SciPy recommends to give a certain interval where the minimum could be found, the function ``fit_kij`` handles this optimization. as follows:
+As an scalar is been fitted, SciPy recommends to give a certain interval where the minimum could be found, the function ``fit_kij`` handles this optimization as follows:

 >>> from phasepy.fit import fit_kij
 >>> mixkij = mix.copy()